EagleZhen/thought-flow/docs/README.md

-# Technical Documentation of Thought Flow
+# Technical Documentation of ThoughtFlow

 This directory contains the detailed technical documentation for understanding and working with the codebase.